-What happens in Great Falls when the lease is over?
+What happens in Great Falls when the lease term ends?

-At the end of the lease in Great Falls, either party can opt to end the tenancy.
+At the end of the lease term in Great Falls, either party can opt to end the tenancy.
 The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or end our management services, please send us written notice as described in your property management agreement.
+If the owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.

 At that point we give the tenant two choices: